kdjordan/starNotary/README.md

 ##UDACITY STAR NOTARY PROJECT

-Purpose of thi project is to practice creating and deploying a smart contract
+Purpose of this project is to practice creating and deploying a smart contract with a token to both a local netwoork and the Rinkeby network.

+#SUBMISSION DETAILS
 Specify the Truffle version and OpenZeppelin version used in the project. openzeppelin-solidity >> 2.3
 Truffle >> v5.3.10